Types of Coverage

 The CAS are one of several regulations governing the accounting methods of government contractors.
 Another common set of accounting rules is contained within the FAR 31 Cost Principles and Procedures that impose its own unique accounting requirements on contractors along with other accounting principles like Generally Accepted Accounting Principles when they apply.

-The CAS are generally said to govern cost allocation, whether direct or indirect, while the FAR 31 rules are said to govern allowability.
+The CAS are generally said to govern cost allocation, whether direct or indirect, while the FAR 31 Cost Principles are said to govern allowability.
 Since the two sets of rules are generally complimentary, it is easy for contractors to find themselves subject to both sets of regulations.

-When contractors are subject to both, the CAS will prevail if their is a conflict in requirements.
+When contractors are subject to both, the CAS will prevail if their is a conflict in the requirements of FAR 31 and the CAS.
 In the event that contractors are not covered by the CAS and only covered by the FAR 31 rules, contractors will still find themselves subject to some elements of the CAS, since many of their elements, not their entirety however, have been incorporated in the FAR 31 rules.

 The CAS apply to contracts themselves and not to contractors.
 Although there are contract clauses that actually impose the CAS, these clauses are required by statute.
 Consequently, contracts of prime contractors can be subject to CAS even if the clauses themselves were inadvertently omitted.
 After all, government employees have only actual authority and when CAS is concerned they have no authority to deviate from the statutorily imposed requirements.